-Camera obscura was the earliest technology for taking pictures, before the more well-known pin hole camera exists.
-In fact, the origin and development of camera obscura was not so much about camera or taking photograph, but more about astronomy, perspective, optics, philosophy, magic and art.
+Camera obscura was the earliest technology for taking pictures, before the more well-known pin hole camera existed.
+In fact, the origin and development of camera obscura was not so much about cameras or taking photographs, but more about astronomy, perspective, optics, philosophy, magic and art.

 This year Jen's Obscura has moved to Europe.
-With new experience, I have unexpectedly rediscovered the concept of my brand, and my beliefs, and found new meanings.
+With new experiences, I have unexpectedly rediscovered the concept of my brand, my beliefs, and found new meanings.

-Instead of seeing through a rectangle viewfinder as with the camera today, camera obscura sees through a circle.
+Instead of seeing through a rectangle viewfinder, as cameras today do, camera obscura sees through a circle.
 Rays of light from the exterior pass through a small hole in one side of a closed room and re-emerge on the interior wall on the other side as an upside down image.
 It works very much like the human eye.

 Photographers are observers by nature.
 The way they observe leads to the truth of how they interfere with the world.
 For the camera obscura, it was about what is visible rather than what is to be framed, it is a direct reflection of the image captured, the “undisguised nature” is very much like how I operate with my camera.
 My images carry a sense of simplicity, naivete, brightness and authenticiy.
 I almost never set a static framework for my photoshoots, and allow myself to capture the real emotions that I feel from my couples.
 Because I trust the true experience and emotions of my couples would bring about the most beautiful images and memories.

-And I hope that this portrayal of love resonate with you.
+I hope that this portrayal of love resonates with you.